node-red/node-red.github.io/docs/getting-started/running.md

     pm2 start /usr/bin/node-red -- -v

 <div class="doc-callout">
-<em>Note</em>: if you are running on a device like the Raspberry Pi that has a
+<em>Note</em>: if you are running on a device like the Raspberry Pi or BeagleBone
-constrained amount of memory, you must pass an additional argument:
+Black that have a constrained amount of memory, you must pass an additional argument:

 <pre>pm2 start /usr/bin/node-red --node-args="--max-old-space-size=128" -- -v</pre>
 </div>

 <div class="doc-callout">
 <em>Note</em>: if you want to run as the root user, you must use the `--userDir`
-option specify where Node-RED should store your data.
+option to specify where Node-RED should store your data.
 </div>

 This will start Node-RED in the background.
 You can view information about the